 - Diploma in Integrative Counselling, Matrix College of Counselling and Psychotherapy (Middlesex University)

-- I am registered with BACP and UKCP.
+- I am registered with UKCP.

 Please call the Phoenix Counselling Practice on 01449 675974 for further information on counselling or to make an appointment.